-In the process, they found out that researching and designing curriculum taught them the subject matter better than taking any class could.
-They practiced collaboration, time-management, and communication soft skills which will prepare them for a future post-school job market.
-In addition, they discovered a little more about themselves and the world around them.
+In the process, they found out that researching and designing curriculum taught them the subject matter better than any class could.
+The collaboration, time-management, and communication soft skills that they practiced will prepare them for a future post-school job market.
+They also discovered more about themselves and the world around them.
 Ultimately, they just had a lot of fun interacting with students across the state, which helped overcome some of the isolation of quarantine.

 Here, in their own words are their thoughts on the internship experience:

 Abigail Villanueva worked on UN 4: Quality Education and created a lesson that provides an overview of different teaching methodologies.

 “I created a template and lessons full of information and inspiration that teachers could use to teach students about Goal 4.
 This internship really opened my eyes to the struggles youth face to achieve quality education.
 As a future educator, I learned about the importance of creating engaging lessons and guidance for students.
 Throughout this internship, working with the mentors and my co-author really highlighted the importance of group collaboration.”

 Jade Custer worked on UN 10: Reduce Inequalities and created a lesson on the best way to change people’s attitudes.